Scoring Justice: Risk Assessment Tools, Court Practices, and Fairness Perceptions

 REGISTER

-Please join us on Tuesday, April 21 for a lecture by Simone Zhang, Assistant Professor of Sociology at New York University.
+Please join us on Tuesday, April 21 at 12:00pm for a lecture by Simone Zhang, Assistant Professor of Sociology at New York University.

 This talk is part of a symposium series presented by the UC Berkeley Computational Research for Equity in the Legal System Training Program (CRELS), which trains doctoral students representing a variety of degree programs and expertise areas in the social sciences, computer science and statistics.
-The talk is co-sponsored by Social Science Matrix, the Berkeley Economy and Society Initiative (BESI) Tech Cluster, and the UC Berkeley Department of Sociology.
+The talk is co-sponsored by the Berkeley Economy and Society Initiative (BESI) Tech Cluster, the Department of Sociology, the Algorithmic Fairness and Opacity Group (AFOG), the Criminal Law and Justice Center, and the Center for the Study of Law and Society.

 About the Speaker